describo/describo.github.io/src/docs/guide/tutorials/transcribing-content.md

 ## Content markup

 In this way, you can go through and markup all of the entities in the text.
-In the following example four entities have been marked up as People: Wadhoorja, Dhoodhoo yini, Ngallilea, Pompey.
+In the following example two entities have been marked up as People: Mallalea and Wadhoorja.

 And when we go back to the `Describe` tab we see that the entities are listed in the `mentions` property against the file.
-On this tab we can also see some extra files in the file manager on the left.
-The original image is `Bates35-005.jpg` and alongside it is `Bates35-005.textract-OCR.json` and `Bates35-005.transcription.html`.
-The file named textract OCR contains the textract data and the html file is the marked up transcription.
+On this tab we can also see some extra files have been created and
+associated:

+-   `Has Ocr Data file` is a reference to the OCR raw data
+-   `Has Transcription` is a reference to the transcription marked up as a HTML file.

-<ImageComponent src="/images/tutorial-transcribing-content/transcribe10.png"></ImageComponent>
+<ImageComponent src="/images/tutorial-transcribing-content/transcribe6.png"></ImageComponent>

 If we look at the content of the html file we see that the entity data is marked up as HTML data attributes.
 In the following example, the first entity has the class `unconfirmed` whilst the second does not meaning that the second has been confirmed.

-<ImageComponent src="/images/tutorial-transcribing-content/transcribe11.png"></ImageComponent>
+<ImageComponent src="/images/tutorial-transcribing-content/transcribe7.png"></ImageComponent>